Quadcopter Design and Performance Analysis Over Terrain

 End Color Blue

-11. Select Natural Neighbor in the Color Interpolation section.
+11. Select Natrual Neighbor in the Contour Interpolation (points must be filled) frame.

 12. Click Apply .